-Complaints than an AIPP member has not adhered to the Code of Conduct or rules of AIPP are investigated via the Disciplinary Procedure.
+Complaints that an AIPP member has not adhered to the Code of Conduct or rules of AIPP are investigated via the Disciplinary Procedure.
+This also covers ALL complaints to be made about AIPP Associate Members (not covered in the Dispute Resolution Procedure), as administered by TPO - The Property Ombudsman.

 - To investigate alleged breaches of the Code of Conduct, or Rules of membership as set out in the AIPP’s Articles of Association or by the AIPP Board.